What is buyer’s journey and how to leverage its different stages with videos?

 Most of your customers do not buy your products the very first time they visit your website.

 This is not how you would expect your customers to behave, but sadly this is true.
-The average amount of time taken between a Google search and purchase is 20 days.
+The average amount of time taken between Google search and purchase is 20 days.
 During these 20 days, a few of them drop the idea of buying, decide to go for an alternative, or never come back because they never had the intention of buying the product in the first place.

 What about the people who decide to stay in the journey because they want to buy the product online?
 What do they go through, and what makes them convert?